cdhiraj40/JOE-WOLFIE/README.md

 # JOE&WOLFIE's

-## hotel application which provides two services- "Book a Room" and "Reserve a Table".
+## A hotel application which provides two services- "Book a Room" and "Reserve a Table".
 The Booking Room page contains a variety of rooms with different features to select.
 The Reserve Table page has different occasions to reserve a table.